Anderson's bridge

 Anderson's bridge was invented by Alexander Anderson in 1891.
 He modified Maxwell's inductance capacitance bridge so that it gives very accurate measurement of self-inductance.

 Balance conditions

-The balance conditions for the Anderson's bridge or equivalently the values of the self-inductance and resistance of the given coil can be found using basic circuit analysis techniques such as KCL, KVL and through the use of phasors.
+The balance conditions for Anderson's bridge or, equivalently the values of the self-inductance and resistance of the given coil can be found using basic circuit analysis techniques such as KCL, KVL and using phasors.